btcpayserver/btcpayserver-doc/docs/Development/GreenFieldExample-NodeJS.md

-# GreenField API example with Node.JS
+# Greenfield API example with Node.JS (JavaScript)

-The **[GreenField API](https://docs.btcpayserver.org/API/Greenfield/v1/)** (also available on your instance on `/docs`) allows you to operate BTCPay Server via an easy to use REST API.
+The **[Greenfield API](https://docs.btcpayserver.org/API/Greenfield/v1/)** (also available on your instance on `/docs`) allows you to operate BTCPay Server via an easy-to-use REST API.

 Note that you can partially generate clients in the language of your choice by using the [Swagger file](https://docs.btcpayserver.org/API/Greenfield/v1/swagger.json).

-In this guide, we will give dome examples how to use the GreenField API with Node.JS.
+In this guide, we will give some examples how to use the Greenfield API with Node.JS.

-Make sure that the token you're using has the permissions to execute the request.
+You can generate your API key in the BTCPay Server UI under "Account" -> "Manage Account" -> "API Keys" (path `/account/apikeys`).
+Make sure that the API key you are using has the permissions to execute the needed requests.

 ## Create a new user